Keddib/Philosophers/README.md

 need to know :

- - how to protect printf ??
+ + how to protect printf ?? // mutex
- - how to